 Our Employee Engagement and Satisfaction Survey is comprised of 78 questions, rated on a 5-point Likert scale, that measure attitudes in eight core focus areas.
 Additionally, there are two open-ended questions at the end of the survey in which respondents can share what they love about working for their employer as well as what they’d like to see improve.

-We surveyed nearly one million employees in the last 12 months and we asked them each a standard set of thirteen questions to measure satisfaction with corporate communications and culture at their roughly 6,000 respective organizations.
-Over the past 15 years, we've learned that when employees agree with the statements below, they're satisfied with corporate culture and communication at their organization.
+We surveyed more than one million employees in the last 12 months and we asked them each a standard set of thirteen questions to measure satisfaction with corporate communications and culture at their roughly 6,000 respective organizations.
+Over the past 15 years, we've learned that when employees agree with the statements below, they're satisfied with corporate culture and communications at their organization.

 Survey Statements in this Area